Rinatabart Sesutecan (Rina-S, PRO1184, GEN1184) for Advanced Solid Tumors (GCT1184-01/ PRO1184-001)

 Detailed Description

-This is a Phase 1/2 study of Rina-S; also known as GEN1184, a folate receptor alpha (FRα) targeted antibody-drug conjugate, to evaluate the safety, tolerability, pharmacokinetics (PK), and antitumor activity of Rina-S in participants with selected locally advanced and/or metastatic solid tumors, including epithelial ovarian cancer, endometrial cancer, breast cancer, non-small cell lung cancer, and mesothelioma.
-The study consists of multiple parts: Part A: dose-escalation cohorts Part B: tumor-specific monotherapy dose-expansion cohorts Part C: platinum-resistant ovarian cancer (PROC) cohort Part D: combination therapy cohorts Participants will continue to receive study treatment until the first instance of disease progression, unacceptable toxicity, investigator decision, consent withdrawal, study termination by the Sponsor, pregnancy, or death.
+This is a Phase 1/2 study of Rina-S; also known as GEN1184, formerly known as PRO1184, a folate receptor alpha (FRα) targeted antibody-drug conjugate, to evaluate the safety, tolerability, pharmacokinetics (PK), and antitumor activity of Rina-S in participants with selected locally advanced and/or metastatic solid tumors, including epithelial ovarian cancer, endometrial cancer, breast cancer, non-small cell lung cancer, and mesothelioma.
+The study consists of multiple parts: Part A: monotherapy cohorts Part B: tumor-specific monotherapy dose-expansion cohorts Part C: platinum-resistant ovarian cancer (PROC) monotherapy cohort Part D: combination therapy cohorts Parts F and G: a monotherapy endometrial cancer (EC) cohort Part H: a monotherapy PROC cohort Part I: platinum-sensitive ovarian cancer (PSOC) cohort Part J: a monotherapy PROC cohort Part K: a monotherapy high-grade ovarian cancer cohort Participants will continue to receive study treatment until the first instance of disease progression, unacceptable toxicity, investigator decision, consent withdrawal, study termination by the Sponsor, pregnancy, or death.